-The Temple of Peace and Health was the result of a donation from Lord Davies, formerly a local MP, to erect a building to serve as administrative offices for two causes he supported - the Welsh National Memorial Association for the treatment and eradication of tuberculosis, and the Welsh National Council of the League of Nations.
+The Temple of Peace and Health was the result of a donation from Lord Davies of Llandinam, formerly a local MP, to erect a building to serve as administrative offices for two causes he supported - the Welsh National Memorial Association for the treatment and eradication of tuberculosis, and the Welsh National Council of the League of Nations.
 The building, named after these causes, was designed by Percy Thomas and built by E. Turner & Sons.
 It has a foundation stone, written in relief and laid in April 1937.

 Sources of Information